geodynamics/aspect/doc/sphinx/user/extending/idea-of-plugins.md

     `gravity_vector` function.
-If your model wants to read parameters from the input file, you also need to have functions called `declare_parameters()` and `parse_parameters()` in your class with the same signatures as the ones declared in the `Plugins::Interface` base class.
+If your model wants to read parameters from the input file, you also need to have functions called `declare_parameters()` and `parse_parameters()` in your class with the same signatures as the ones declared in the `Plugins::InterfaceBase` base class.
     On the other hand, if the new model does not need any run-time parameters, you do not need to overload these functions.[^footnote1]